willtrnr/AffinityEx/README.md

 Greatly inspired by [BepInEx](https://github.com/BepInEx/BepInEx) and from which the name is derived.
-[Harmony](https://github.com/pardeike/Harmony) is used to hook into the original application code to wire plugins in relevant places.
+[Harmony](https://github.com/pardeike/Harmony) is used to hook into the original application code at runtime without altering any of the original files.

 This repository includes 2 proof of concept plugins demonstrating the capabilities.
 One is bundled directly in the `Launcher` project to provide UI